nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Search is restricted to the fields indicated by the provided prefixes.
 * The order of the prefixes provided does not affect search results. e.g. `search n/alex t/friends` will return the same result as `search t/friends n/alex`.
 * Only full words will be matched e.g. `friend` will not match `friends`.
-* For name searches, the order of keywords does not matter (e.g., Hans Bo will match Bo Hans).
+* For name searches, the order of keywords does not matter (e.g. Hans Bo will match Bo Hans).
 * For name searches, persons matching any of the keywords given will be returned (eg., `search n/Alex David` returns both `Alex` and `David`).
 * For searches with multiple prefixes, only persons matching all keywords corresponding to the prefixes will be returned.